sider/sider-docs/docs/enterprise/config.md

 ## MySQL

 Sider Enterprise completely depends on MySQL.
 You should carefully set up the parameters to accord with the actual MySQL configuration.
-Read [MySQL Guide](./mysql.md) for how to configure a MySQL server.
+Read [MySQL](./mysql.md) for how to configure a MySQL server.

 - `DATABASE_URL` - (Required) The URL to connect the MySQL server.
 The format of this parameter must be `mysql2://USER:PASSWORD@MYSQL_HOST:MYSQL_PORT/DATABASE_NAME?encoding=utf8mb4&connectTimeout=5000`.
 Note the query parameters `encoding=utf8mb4` and `connectTimeout=5000` should be placed as they are. e.g., `mysql2://sider:topsecret@mysql.example.com:3306/sideci?encoding=utf8mb4&connectTimeout=5000`.

 ## Redis

 Sider Enterprise uses Redis for page caching and storing background job data, so the parameters in this section are important.
-See [Redis Guide](./redis.md) to get to know how you should set up a Redis server.
+See [Redis](./redis.md) to get to know how you should set up a Redis server.

 - `REDIS_URL` - (Required) The URL to connect the Redis server.
 The format of this parameter must be `redis[s]://USER:PASSWORD@REDIS_HOST:REDIS_PORT/DB_NUMBER`. e.g., `redis://redis.example.com:7372/0`.